oliwennell/webp-detect/README.md

 What it is
 ----------

-JS code that detects WebP support and makes it easier to efficiently fall-back to .png in browsers that don't support it.
+JavaScript code that detects WebP support and makes it easier to efficiently fall-back to .png in browsers that don't support it.

 Setup
 -----